 - if you cannot speak Welsh, you can try learning the language alongside your child.
 The lessons are fun and learning Welsh opens doors to a wider society as well as the world of work.
 We are also setting up more and more Welsh for the Family classes - lessons which are especially tailored for parents in terms of time and content

-Under Part 1 and Part 2 of the 1993 Welsh Language Act, Ceredigion County Council had the responsibility to prepare and carry out a Welsh Language Plan that specifically dealt with Education.
+In accordance with the requirements of The Welsh in Education Strategic Plan 2022-2032 (Wales) Regulations 2019, under Part 1 and Part 2 of the 1993 Welsh Language Act, Ceredigion County Council had the responsibility to prepare and carry out a Welsh Language Plan that specifically dealt with Education.

 The Welsh in Education Strategic Plan 2022–2032 for Ceredigion was approved on 20th July 2022.